Enhancing Sustainability of the Transboundary Cambodia–Mekong Delta Aquifer (CMDA)

 3. Why Groundwater Matters

-Groundwater in the CMDA system is essential for daily life and national economies.
-It provides safe drinking water for millions of rural and urban households, sustains irrigated agriculture in one of the world’s most productive deltas, and supports wetlands and biodiversity.
+Groundwater in the CMDA system is essential for livelihoods, ecosystems, and economic development in both Cambodia and Viet Nam.
+It provides drinking water for millions of rural and urban households, supports irrigated agriculture in one of the world’s most productive deltas, and sustains wetlands and biodiversity.

 But the aquifer is at risk.
-Unsustainable extraction is leading to land subsidence, saline intrusion is threatening freshwater supplies, and climate change is altering rainfall and recharge patterns.
-Without action, the very foundation of water security in the delta will be undermined.
+Unsustainable extraction is contributing to land subsidence, saline intrusion is threatening freshwater supplies, and climate change is altering rainfall and recharge patterns.
+Without action, the very foundation of water security in the delta could be undermined.

 4. Key Project Facts